Pedro Spadaro

 Pedro Carmelo Spadaro Philipps (born 16 May 1977) is a Peruvian lawyer and Fujimorist politician and a former Congressman, representing the Constitutional Province of Callao between 2011 and 2016.
-Spadaro is currently serving as Mayor of Ventanilla since 2019.
+Spadaro served as Mayor of Ventanilla from 2019 and 2022.
+He is the current mayor of Callao.

 Biography

 In 2000 he graduated as a lawyer from the University of San Martín de Porres.
 He completed a specialization course in municipal management at the Lima Bar Association in 2001, and completed part of a master's degree at the University of Piura.

 Political career

 Early political career

 In the 2002 regional elections, he unsuccessfully ran for a position as councilor for the La Perla District for the La Perla Independent Movement.
 Between 2004 and 2006 he was general manager and advisor to the Callao regional presidency, when it was occupied by Rogelio Canches.
 In the legislative elections of 2006 and in those of 2010 he ran, in both cases without success, for the position of mayor of the Ventanilla District, at the first opportunity by the Movimiento Amplio Regional Callao (Mar Callao), a party founded and directed by Canches, and in the second by Mi Callao.